raigiriviplav/LOGIC-QUEST/README.md

 ---

-## 🧠 AI Mentor
+# 🧠 AI Mentor

 LOGIC QUEST is designed to use AI as a **personal programming mentor**, rather than simply generating answers.

-The mentor can analyze:
+The AI Mentor can analyze:

 - Mistake patterns
 - Weak concepts